YsHoang/NaturalLanguageProcessingApplication/README.md

 # NaturalLanguageProcessingApplication
-The system will read specification and then create scripts
+The system will read specification and then create scripts:

 Demos:

 Input: